 - 4. Sidewalks (internal).
-Pedestrian access and connectivity from public rights-of-way shall be required for all new site plans. - A. Accessways shall be provided between public sidewalks and principal building entrances, except one-family residential dwelling units. - B. Accessways shall provide pedestrian access through parking lots from public sidewalks to building entries in a safe and efficient manner.
-Walkways shall be located and aligned to directly and continuously connect areas or points of pedestrian origin and destination, and shall not be located and aligned solely based on the outline of a parking lot configuration unless such a configuration allows for direct pedestrian access. - C. Paved walkways shall be provided for safe access in each surface parking area that has fifty (50) or more parking spaces, or has any parking spaces more than three hundred fifty (350) feet from the main entry door associated with the parking area - D. Walkways shall be either dedicated sidewalks raised above the surface of the parking lot, or, if at the same level as the parking lot, clearly marked with striping and tactile alerts, and may use alternative materials, such as pavers.
-Pedestrian accessways may be included in the calculation of open space required by this Ordinance. - E. Where the primary pedestrian access to the site crosses drive aisles or internal roadways, the pedestrian crossing shall emphasize pedestrian access and safety. - F. All designated pedestrian areas which pass through a parking or circulation area shall be clearly marked through pavement striping, alternative paving material or a stamped pattern or texture in the pavement. - G. Walkways shall be a minimum of five (5) feet in width and installed in accordance with the City's engineering design standards.
-Required walkways shall not be within the driving aisle, and, where possible, shall be within a landscaped island running perpendicular to the building entry.
-If parking spaces are adjacent to the sidewalk, the sidewalk must be at least seven (7) feet to allow for vehicular overhang. - H. Pedestrian scale lighting fixtures no greater than 15 feet in height shall be provided along walkways to provide ample lighting during nighttime hours.
-This may be waived when street or parking lot lighting fixtures are deemed by the Planning Commission to be sufficient to adequately illuminate adjacent walkways. - Pedestrian access points at property edges and to adjacent parcels shall be coordinated with existing development to provide pedestrian circulation between developments, where feasible.
+Pedestrian access and connectivity from public rights-of-way and within internal circulation areas shall be required for all new site plans, except for one-family residential dwelling units. - A. Accessways shall be provided for pedestrians between public sidewalks and principal building entrances and through parking lots to building entries. - i.
+Walkways shall be located and aligned to directly and continuously connect areas or points of pedestrian origin and destination; not solely based on parking lot configuration. - ii.
+Where the primary pedestrian access to the site crosses drive aisles or internal roadways, the pedestrian crossing shall emphasize pedestrian access and safety. - iii.
+Required walkways shall not be within the driving aisle, and, where possible, shall be within a landscaped island running perpendicular to the building entry. - B. Walkways shall be provided in each surface parking area that has fifty (50) or more parking spaces, and/or where parking spaces are located more than three hundred (300) feet from the main entry door associated with the parking area. - C. Walkways shall be: - i.
+Paved dedicated sidewalks that are raised above the surface of the parking lot, or, if at the same level as the parking lot, clearly marked with tactile alerts, pavement striping, alternative paving material, or a stamped pattern or texture in the pavement. - ii.
+A minimum of five (5) feet in width and installed in accordance with the City's engineering design standards.

+- iii.
+At least seven (7) feet in width where parking spaces are adjacent to the sidewalk to allow for vehicular overhang or car doors. - D. Pedestrian scale lighting fixtures no greater than 15 feet in height shall be provided along walkways to provide ample lighting during nighttime hours.
+This may be waived when street or parking lot lighting fixtures are deemed by the Planning Commission to be sufficient to adequately illuminate adjacent walkways. - E. Pedestrian access points at property edges and to adjacent parcels shall be coordinated with existing development to provide pedestrian circulation between developments, where feasible. - F. Pedestrian accessways may be included in the calculation of open space required by this Ordinance.

 Section 9.
 Severability.
 It is the legislative intent of the City adopting this Ordinance that all provisions hereof shall be liberally construed to protect the public health, safety and general welfare of the inhabitants of the City and all other persons affected by this Ordinance.
 Consequently, should any provision of this Ordinance be held to be unconstitutional, invalid or of no effect, such holding shall not be construed as affecting the validity of any of the remaining provisions of this Ordinance or Zoning Code, it being the intent of the City Council that this Ordinance shall stand and remain in effect, notwithstanding the invalidity of any provision hereof.